John-R-Wallace-NOAA/JRWToolBox/README.md

 https://stackoverflow.com/questions/10586652/r-preserve-order-when-using-matching-operators-in

 - gitHub_SHA() shows the current (full) SHA for a given repo.
 A call is also given that can be used to revert to that commit in the future.
 Saving these calls for each relevant package with your current code insures you are using the commits that your code works with and that your results are reproducible.
-The date and call are also invisibly returned:
+The date and call are also invisibly returned and hence can be used to install the commit at any time in the future:

       JRWToolBox.Commit <- gitHub_SHA("John-R-Wallace/R-ToolBox")